Types of Roses

 RUBIGINOSA: See “Eglantine.”

-RUGOSA: Rugosa roses are quite possibly the oldest roses in existence (according to fossil studies), are incredibly hardy and easy to naturalize.
+RUGOSA: Rugosa roses are incredibly hardy and easy to naturalize.
 They are characterized by their strongly scented blossoms and wrinkled, leather-like leaves.
 Rosa rugosa, the species, is native to Japan and forms a dense thicket-like shrub with single-petaled blossoms followed by cherry tomato sized hips.
 Rosa rugosa has naturalized on the shores of the easter US coast and helps with dune erosion as well as offering habitat and food for wildlife.
 Rugosa hybrids have retained the rugged traits of the species but now include more colors and blossom forms (such as doubles).
 Rugosa roses are relied upon in breeding programs for roses that are being developed to withstand less than ideal growing conditions and colder temperatures (such as the Kordesii roses).
 Rugosa roses dislike being sprayed with any chemicals and may drop all of their leaves in protest.
 I remember planting a Rosa rugosa ‘Hansa’ near our garage side door and not expecting it to get so large that it almost completely engulfed the opening.
 I didn’t mind, though.
 It was kind of magical to sneak past the fragrant blossoms and overhanging canes to get inside.

 Rosa rugosa ‘Alba’ a Rugosa rose